touchportyl/datapacks/1. active/harvester-v3.02.02/README.md

 # Features
 - Additional utility for all hoes
-- Larger harvesting radius (up to 3x3 around you)
+- Larger harvesting radius (up to 5x5 around you)
-- Replants automatically if you have seeds in your inventory
+- Replants automatically if you have seeds in your inventory (grants xp as well!)
 - Has a 25% chance to not use seeds when replanting (useful for crops like carrots)
 - Only harvests fully grown crops
 - Sound effects and particles
+- Advancements
-- Multiplayer support
+- Server and multiplayer support
+- Supports Minecraft versions 1.14 to 1.20

 # How to use
 - Crouch walk by crops while holding a hoe